Registration and Credit Information

 - Students with outstanding educational loans need to consider the effect of taking a leave of absence on their loan status.
 For some student loans, a grace period for repaying the loan begins once the student stops registering.
 If the leave period is longer than the grace period, then the student may have to begin repaying the loan while on a leave of absence.
 Prior to taking a leave, students should arrange to meet with a Student Financial Aid officer, and/or contact their lenders .

 - International students.
 Non-immigrant F-1 and J-1 students and their dependents must maintain legal immigration status at all times.
-Students with F-1 or J-1 visas must be enrolled full-time every semester at the University while they remain in the United States .
+Students with F-1 or J-1 visas must be enrolled full-time every term (semester or 12-week) at the University while they remain in the United States .
 The only possible exception that might allow a student to remain in the United States while on an approved leave of absence might be a serious illness or medical condition.
 Students are advised to consult with International Student and Scholar Services for more information when considering a leave of absence.

 - Student Accounts.
 Students are advised to check with the Bursar's Office prior to taking an approved leave of absence in order to determine the status of their student accounts.
 Students are advised that accounts that are overdue will be subject to regular procedures in accordance with University guidelines, notwithstanding any approved leave of absence: specifically, late fees and finance charges will continue to accrue, students will be blocked from future registration upon their return, and accounts will be referred to the State Central Collection Unit, with the imposition of additional collection charges, for non-payment in accordance with regular timeframes.